jtlapp/kysely-params/README.md

 # kysely-params

-A Kysely extension that parameterizes compiled queries
+A Kysely extension for parameterizing compiled queries

+**PRESENTLY BEING TESTED**

+Will document soon.